 For this week’s Quality Control, I’m going with my second “also ran” from the the pages of Nintendo Power – the Technosoft shump Thunder Spirits.
 The game is the third game in the Thunder Force franchise, and the only game in the series to get released on the SNES.

 Sorry about the rapidly changing themes recently.
 Essentially, I’ve been going through the themes to find one that I really like.
 This is the closest I’ve found to one that I do like – one that works with the screen width in a way that I like, and with a header I like.
-Now, if only I could find a way to change the graphic to a fountain pen instead of a ballpoint pin.
+Now, if only I could find a way to change the graphic … Continue reading Apologies for the Ever-Changing Themes

 Editorial: It’s actually about something this issue!
 To be specific, Sega’s debuted their rating system for games, which will end up (with a few revisions) becoming the industry standard.
 Nintendo, seeking to get the upper hand in the Console War, actually attacked Sega for this, saying that it was an illegitimate justification for selling violent games.